chaoss/community/CONTRIBUTING.md

 [pr]: https://github.com/thoughtbot/factory_girl_rails/compare/
 [clone]: https://help.github.com/articles/cloning-a-repository/

+### Pull Request Checklist

+- [ ] Check if your code addition will pass both code linting checks and unit test.
+- [ ] Check if your documentation commits are free from typos.
+- [ ] Check the commits and commits messages and ensure they are free from typos.
+- [ ] Please describe your pull request.

-At this point you are waiting on the CHAOSS repository maintainers.
+At this point, you are waiting on the CHAOSS repository maintainers.
 They will comment on your pull requests within three business days (and, typically, one business day).

 The CHAOSS repository maintainers will report on open issues and pull requests on the [calls and via the mailing list][participate] to elicit feedback from the community.